 Recipe Notes & Tips:

-- Pesto Quality Matters: This recipe relies on pesto for flavor, so use a high-quality store-bought version or make your own pesto for the best results.
+- Pesto Quality Matters: This recipe relies on pesto for flavor, so use a high-quality store-bought version or make your own homemade pesto for the best results.

 - Lemon Juice Brightens: A splash of lemon cuts through the richness of the cream and pesto, adding balance and freshness.